 Do you want to start a blog on medium?
 But you don’t know where to start.

-In this article, I will discuss how to start a blog on Medium for free and earn money using the medium partner program.
+In this article, We will help you how to start a blog on Medium for free and earn money using the medium partner program.

 Here are the topics that we cover

-Your may have a question, why to start a blog on Medium?
+You may ask, why start a blog on Medium?

 Consistently creating and publishing long-form content is a minimum requirement to succeed in blogging.